MainTechAI/Portfolio/Projects/ANPR/README.md

 ![Example](example.gif)

+Python environment can be recreated using _PlateDetection.yml_ file.
+Files from the _tesseract_ folder, weights for AdvancedEAST and weights for YOLOv3 were excluded from the repository due to their large weight.
 ___

-## Training
+### Training of YOLOv3

-#### 1. YOLOv3

-The training/testing data were collected from the internet, some were manually uploaded, and some were automatically parsed.
-In total there are 11100 images of different sizes.
+The training/testing data were collected from the Internet, some were manually uploaded, and some were automatically parsed.
+In total there were 11100 images of different sizes.

 These images were manually labeled using [OpenLabeling](https://github.com/Cartucho/OpenLabeling/) tool.
 It was chosen for labeling because it supports **Pascal VOC** annotation format.
 Then, YOLO was trained using these images.

-#### 2. AdvancedEAST
-...

-#### 3. Tesseract OCR
-...